williamwylok/ci.docker.tutorials/app/README.md

     The section under ports will provide the IP Address (0.0.0.0 in this scenario.)

-5. View the running application by opening a web browser at this IP address followed by '/app'.
+5. View the running application by opening a web browser to either localhost, if running on your local machine, or the IP address of your VM, if running on a remote VM, followed by '/app'.

 6. Clean up the server with the following commands: